odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

             for record in self:
                 record.description = record.partner_id.name

-Every type the partner name is changed, the description is modified.
+Every time the partner name is changed, the description is modified.

 .. exercise:: Add a stat button on property type